 During 2017 the emphasis will be to form a local/regional network and strengthen local links with the appointment of volunteers to various roles.
 It is anticipated that targeted work will encourage newcomers from the region to join the organisation and clubs will be encouraged to make provisions for regular recreational disability specific group sessions to take place offering improved opportunities for participation.
 Each individual will be encouraged to set their own realistic goals and supported to achieve these targets (for some it may be weekly recreational participation, others may benefit from voluntary led coaching support, and there will be opportunities for progression through the sport to play in friendly matches, Inter-Regional competitions and selection to national and international levels).

 The organisation encourages membership from novice and established players of all levels of ability and age.
-DBE has 465 registered members and 105 Members clubs, which comprises bowlers with a range of impairments each with their own individual challenges to overcome to allow their involvement in the sport.
+DBE has approximately 465 registered members and approximately 170 Members clubs, which comprises bowlers with a range of impairments each with their own individual challenges to overcome to allow their involvement in the sport.
 The promotion and demonstration of adapted bowling aids is allowing individuals with a range of complex physical and sensory challenges to engage and re-engage in bowling activities.
 Practical demonstrations of specialist equipment and enlisting the services of facilitators has aided novice and established bowlers’ participation and offered solutions to a range of participation challenges: (signage and directors – visually and hearing-impaired bowlers; utilising bowling aids: specially designed bowls wheelchairs; bowling arms to propel woods).

 The organisation will work with communities (bowls clubs and volunteers), and particularly those who have supported the running of events and activities to encourage their ongoing and future engagement.

 Local volunteers will be recruited to fulfil many roles.
 Volunteering roles include regional co-ordinators, coaches, umpires and officials, classifiers, support staff, wood gatherers, directors for visually impaired bowlers, signage for hearing impaired bowlers, wheelchair pushers and administrators.